SakuraTroyChen/sakuratroychen.github.io/index.md

 ## About Me

-I am a 2nd year graduate student majoring in computer science at Peking University, advised by Prof. Yuexian Zou.
-Previously, I received a B.A. in Environmental Engineering from Sun Yat-sen University.
+I am a second-year graduate student in Computer Science at Peking University, advised by Prof. Yuexian Zou.
+Previously, I earned a B.A. in Environmental Engineering from Sun Yat-sen University.

-I am generally interested in enhancing the general capabilities of Vision-language Models (VLMs) and developing trustworthy AI agents.
+My research focuses on enhancing the general capabilities of Vision-Language Models (VLMs) and developing trustworthy AI agents.

 ## News